ananthuksanthosh/enterprise-office-network-gns3/README.md

 An extended ACL is configured on the core router to enforce access control:

 - Admin network has full access to all networks
-- Office and customer networks cannot access the admin network
+- Office and customer networks are restricted from accessing admin
-- ACL rules are applied on multiple interfaces to ensure complete protection
+- ACL applied on multiple interfaces for complete protection

 ---